-- ADJUSTABLE BRIGHTNESS & TEMPERATURE: Adjustable light panel with color temperature from 2700K-7500K…
+- ADJUSTABLE BRIGHTNESS & TEMPERATURE: Fine-tune your lighting with a color temperature range from…

-- INCLUDES DSLR MOUNT & SNAP-ON DIFFUSER: Includes cold shoe mount and 3 1/4″ 20 mounting options with…
+- INCLUDES DSLR MOUNT & SNAP-ON DIFFUSER: Complete your setup with the included cold shoe mount and…

 Get the Panel Pro 2.0 direct from Lume Cube by clicking here.

 I’ve written a video review of the Lume Cube Panel Pro 2.0 to go along with this written review.
 Feel free to watch or read, but if you’re interested in getting any of the great products I mention, you’ll find them in this article.

 Your Lume Cube Panel Pro 2.0 comes in a sturdy cardboard box, here’s what’s inside.